 Tip: Always keep a safe distance from wildlife and respect the natural environment.
 The desert is home to a delicate ecosystem that we must preserve.

-Navigating the skies of Las Vegas with a drone can be as challenging as thrilling.
-The dense urban environment is a hotbed for interference that can affect your drone’s performance.
-From towering casinos emitting their signals to the myriad Wi-Fi networks, each flight requires careful planning to avoid signal disruption.
+Navigating the skies of Las Vegas with a drone can be both thrilling and challenging.
+The dense urban environment is a breeding ground for interference that can impact your drone’s performance.
+From towering casinos emitting signals to myriad Wi-Fi networks, each flight requires careful planning to avoid signal disruption.

 Signal jamming is one of the more infamous issues you might encounter.
 Although illegal, it’s not unheard of for some entities to use devices that emit strong radio signals, overpowering the GPS signal your drone relies on.
-To mitigate these risks, always perform a pre-flight check to ensure your drone’s firmware is current and that you have a strong GPS lock before taking off.
+To mitigate these risks, always perform a pre-flight check to ensure your drone’s firmware is up to date and that you have a strong GPS lock before taking off.

 Tip: Keep your drone within line of sight at all times.
 This not only complies with FAA regulations but also reduces the risk of losing your connection in an area dense with potential interference.